 Welcome to my website!
 I'm a fifth-year graduate student in the Harvard Department of Government.

 I am currently working on a variety of exciting projects, including with some excellent coauthors.
-My latest research is available here.
+My published research and working papers are available here.
 Please contact me about ongoing research projects (including this EGAP-supported field experiment).

 You can download my CV here.